-The Animals in Science Policy Institute is the only Canadian registered charity that works solely on advocating for better science without animals.
+The Animals in Science Policy Institute is the only Canadian registered charity that works solely to achieve for better science without animals.

 1. Ending animal dissection in schools and universities - We connect teachers to the latest information and non-animal teaching methods so that they can end the use of animals for dissection, and switch to using non-animal alternatives instead.
 We run a guest class program, we do workshops for science teachers (as well as those in their science teacher training), and we offer a whole host of free online resources for teachers (e.g. an alternatives database, free class plans, etc.) We also provide support for students who want to opt out of dissection, and have an online advocacy toolkit that we developed in collaboration with secondary students in North Vancouver.
 In 2019 we are planning to translate all our resources into French, Mandarin and Punjabi to maximize the accessibility and reach of our work.